Referees @ Hockey Michigan – AAU

 You can register using our own group club code:

 If a referee does not already possess a current AAU membership then registration is very simply done online at: https://play.aausports.org/login Referees should register as Non-Athlete.
-When they are asked for a Club code please use WYWYD8, (for ease of scheduling within Michigan).
-This is the number for Hockey Michigan, which mantains a list of current AAU eligible referees.
+When they are asked for a Club code please use WY6E35, (for ease of scheduling within Michigan).
+This is the club number for us in Michigan.

 AAU Ice Hockey Referee Registration Flow-chart: